 Mr. Schuck: One thing that no one else offers in our market is our in-depth organizational charts on each company that we profile.
 This gives you not only names and contact information but also a hierarchical view of a department, so you know where the person sits in the decision-making structure.
 Another differentiator is the fact that our researchers are gathering up-to-the-minute intelligence on projects taking place at these companies.
 We can tell your if a company is looking at a bring your own device (BYOD) solution, a big data initiative or a distributed denial of service (DDoS) solution, or if they just hired a new chief information officer or a vice president of infrastructure.
-We are running those types of triggers and projects down in real time so that sales reps and marketing people can act on them as they happen.
+We are running those types of scoops and projects down in real time so that sales reps and marketing people can act on them as they happen.

 DiscoverOrg provides IT companies ranging from the Fortune 500 to tech startups with access to the most up-to-date and accurate contact data and sales intelligence in the enterprise, mid-market, SMB and CFO/Finance categories.
-This includes in-depth IT organizational charts that identify the decision-making structure, and real time triggers that alert sales reps to buying signals like new IT projects and executive moves at their target accounts.
+This includes in-depth IT organizational charts that identify the decision-making structure, and real time scoops that alert sales reps to buying signals like new IT projects and executive moves at their target accounts.
 DiscoverOrg provides the highest quality data in its market, with a guarantee of 95 percent accuracy, and customers consistently report significant ROI through use of its solution.